Why Do Men Pull Away From You & The Relationship and how to deal with it like a High Value Feminine woman?

 Yes, you may – for a couple of days.
 Eventually, whether you like it or not – you’ll start to lose attraction for him.
 And you may even be disgusted by him.

-In your feminine heart of hearts, you wouldn’t want a man who’s more emotional than you, now do you?
+In your feminine heart of hearts, you wouldn’t want a man who’s more emotional than you, now would you?

 What I am trying to suggest is that a man needs to pull away in order to be the man you are so attracted to.
 If he didn’t pull away, you’d be much more repelled by him.

-Also, don’t forget that the more time you spend together with a man, the more alike you will become, and the less intense the attraction will be over time.
+(Also, don’t forget that the more time you spend together with a man, the more alike you will become, and the less intense the attraction will be over time.
 But that’s a topic for another day.)

 Although you get scared or confused when he does suddenly withdraw, you also get a chance to see that he is, in fact, a real man.